madrury/madrury.github.io/_posts/2017-10-04-qr-algorithm.markdown

 ## Setup

-We will restrict ourselves to finding eigenvalues (and eigenvectors) of symmetric matrices $$A$$, and we will assume that $$A$$ has no repeated eigenvalues, and no zero eigenvalues [footnote].
+We will restrict ourselves to finding eigenvalues (and eigenvectors) of symmetric matrices $$A$$, and we will assume that $$A$$ has no repeated eigenvalues, and no zero eigenvalues [^zero-and-repeated-eigenvalues].
 This is the most useful case in practice (for example, in finding the principal components of a data set $$X$$).
 There are few couple important consequences of this assumption that we will make note of:

   1. All symmetric matrices (with real number entries) have a full set of eigenvalues and eigenvectors.
   2. The eigenvalues are all real numbers.